ZhiyuanChen/CHANfiG/README.md

     config = config.parse()
     # config.update('dataset.yaml')  # in case you want to merge a yaml
     # config.update('dataset.json')  # in case you want to merge a json
-    # note that the value of merge will surpass current values
+    # note that the value of merge will override current values
     config.model.decoder.num_layers = 8
     config.freeze()
     print(config)